 Figure 2 shows several examples of k-truss communities.
-The whole example graph is a 3-truss community as every edge has the support of at least 1 and all edges are triangle connected.
-Note that there are two separate 4-truss commu- nities.
-Because (2, 5) has support of 1, it cannot belong to a 4-truss.
-After excluding edge (2, 5), edges in the two 4-trusses are no longer triangle connected.
+The whole example graph is a three-truss community as every edge has the support of at least one and all edges are triangle connected.
+Note that there are two separate four-truss communities.
+Because (2, 5) has the support of 1, it cannot belong to a four-truss.
+After excluding edge (2, 5), edges in the two four-trusses are no longer triangle connected.

-DESIGN OF 2-LEVEL INDEX
+DESIGN OF TWO-LEVEL INDEX